 * Dollar supported by Friday’s U.S. economic growth data

-* Pound back above $1.30 after torrid week
+* Pound briefly above $1.30 after torrid week

-LONDON, Dec 23 (Reuters) - The dollar stood near two-week highs on Monday after decent U.S. economic data was released on Friday, while sterling recovered following last week’s big drop.
+LONDON, Dec 23 (Reuters) - The dollar stood near two-week highs on Monday after the release of decent U.S. economic data late last week, while sterling’s brief recovery hit the buffers.

-The euro was little changed below $1.11.
-With the economic calendar light before the holidays, analysts doubt this week will see significant moves for major currencies.
+With the economic calendar light before the holidays, analysts doubt major currencies will post significant moves this week.

-Data published on Friday showed the U.S. economy, already enjoying a record expansion, appears to have maintained its moderate growth as the year ended, supported by a strong labour market.
+Data published on Friday showed the U.S. economy, already enjoying a record expansion, appeared to have maintained its moderate growth as the year ended.

-The dollar has benefited both during bouts of risk aversion - because it is considered a safe-haven currency - and when markets have rallied, because the U.S. economy is outperforming other parts of the world.
+The dollar has broadly benefited this year both during bouts of risk aversion - because it is considered a safe-haven currency - and when markets have rallied, because the U.S. economy is outperforming other parts of the world.

-The dollar was unchanged against the euro at $1.1085 .
-Against a basket of currencies, it edged 0.1% lower - its index touching 97.611 - but remained near Friday’s peak, the highest since Dec.
+The greenback was unchanged against the euro at $1.108 on Monday.
+Against a basket of currencies it stood at 97.694, holding near Friday’s peak, which was the highest since Dec.
 6.

 Many analysts say the dollar is the most attractive currency of a bad bunch.
-U.S. yields are falling, but still better than returns elsewhere.
+U.S. yields have dropped in 2019, but still offer better returns than elsewhere.

 “The big picture remains though that the dollar continues to struggle for direction again the other major currencies amidst record low volatility,” MUFG analysts wrote in a note, pointing to the modest 1.5% rise for the dollar index in 2019.

-The dollar has, however, also been supported since Washington and Beijing came to an interim trade agreement earlier this month.
-China said on Monday it would lower tariffs on products ranging from frozen pork to some type of semiconductors next year.
+The dollar has also been supported since Washington and Beijing came to an interim trade agreement earlier this month.
+China said on Monday it would lower tariffs on some products next year.

-Currencies linked closely to the prospects for global trade and investors’ general appetite for risk rose.
+Currencies linked closely to the prospects for global trade rose.

-Sterling suffered its worst week in three years last week after Prime Minister Boris Johnson ruled out extending the transition period for Britain to negotiate a trade deal with the European Union beyond the end of 2020.
+Sterling suffered its worst week in three years last week after Prime Minister Boris Johnson ruled out extending a transition period for Britain to negotiate a trade deal with the European Union beyond the end of 2020.

-The euro gained 0.2% versus the Swedish crown to 10.444 crowns.
-The Swedish currency rose to an eight-month high of 10.413 crowns per euro last week before the Riksbank became the first major central bank to end negative interest rates.
-(Reporting by Tommy Reggiori Wilkes, additional reporting by Hideyuki Sano in Tokyo, editing by Larry King)
+The euro gained 0.2% versus Sweden’s crown to 10.44 crowns .
+The Swedish currency hit an eight-month high of 10.413 crowns per euro last week before the Riksbank became the first major central bank to end negative interest rates.
+(Reporting by Tommy Reggiori Wilkes Editing by Larry King, Kirsten Donovan)